+Welcome back!
 To the original, most authentic winter epic, the challenge of driving the worst roads in Europe in the thick of mid-winter - and the satisfaction of surviving and finally descending from the Alpine snow and fog to the brilliant sunshine of the Mediterranean.
 It's Back!
 We return to the passes and Cols of the French Alps!
-In February 2018 competitors will line up at two separate locations in Europe before converging in France and tackling the rest of the route together.

 The International Winter Challenge to Monte-Carlo will again be organised with the emphasis on historical authenticity, not just because car modifications are limited to correct period specification, but also in the way we run the actual event for you.
 Every detail will be a step back in time to the golden era of rallying – and of course the mountain roads of France will still provide the most challenging and enjoyable motoring anywhere in the world.